European Spallation Source

 The European Spallation Source ERIC (ESS) is a multi-disciplinary research facility currently under construction in Lund, Sweden.
 Its Data Management and Software Centre (DMSC) is co-located with DTU in Lyngby, Denmark.
 Its 13 European contributor countries (Czech Republic, Denmark, Estonia, France, Germany, Hungary, Italy, Norway, Poland, Spain, Sweden, Switzerland and the United Kingdom) are partners in the construction and operation of the ESS.
 The ESS is scheduled to begin its scientific user program in 2027, when the construction phase is set to be completed.
-The ESS will assist scientists in the tasks of observing and understanding basic atomic structures and associated dynamic properties, which are more challenging to probe with other neutron sources in terms of lengths and time scales.
-The research facility is located near the MAX IV Laboratory, which conducts synchrotron radiation research.
-The construction of the facility began in the summer of 2014 and the first science results are planned for 2027.
+The ESS will assist scientists from the partner countries in the tasks of determining and understanding basic atomic and magnetic structures and the associated dynamic atomic and magnetic properties, which are more challenging to probe with other neutron sources in terms of lengths and time scales.
+The research facility is located near the MAX IV Laboratory, which conducts complementary synchrotron radiation research.
+The construction of the ESS facility began in the summer of 2014 and the first science results are planned for 2027.

 During operation, the ESS will use nuclear spallation, a process in which neutrons are liberated from heavy elements by high energy protons.
 This is considered to be a safer process than uranium fission since the reaction requires an external energy supply which can be stopped easily.
-This facility is an example of a "long-pulse" source (milliseconds).
 Furthermore, spallation produces more usable neutrons for a given amount of waste heat than fission.
+The ESS facility is an example of a "long-pulse" source (milliseconds)..
+By contrast, other large-scale spallation sources ISIS, SNS, China Spallation Neutron Source and J-PARC are examples of "short-pulse" sources.
+The unique long-pulse nature of the ESS, in combination with the very large peak brilliance of the resulting neutron beam is expected to facilitate experiments that have not been possible at existing sources, e.g. because the signals of interest are too weak, the available sample sizes are too small, or the time-scales of interest are too short.